Azzrk-Docs/solid-principles/README.md

 Applying SOLID principles may require more time and effort during development.

-- **Rigidity :**

-Strictly adhering to SOLID principles can lead to overly complex code that is difficult to understand and modify.

 - **Inflexibility :**

-SOLID principles are guidelines, not strict rules, but some developers may treat them as such, leading to inflexible code.Introduction
+SOLID principles are guidelines, not strict rules, but some developers may treat them as such, leading to inflexible code.